SuperyachtNews.com - Fleet - Royal Huisman to trial improved wing sail and fuel cell systems

 By contrast, Huisman says AERA’s automated wing sail would allow the captain to set a destination, engage automatic trim and be sailing in less than a minute.
 “Without the challenge of operating a conventional sailing system… it is basically as easy as operating a motoryacht,” adds Timmerman.
 “And, with just two degrees of maximum heel, it is comfortable and safe for guests to move around the decks while the yacht is underway.”

 The concept centres on a 35-metre unstayed wing sail developed by Rondal and Artemis Technologies.
-Measuring 245 square metres, it can rotate 360 degrees and depower fully while upright.
+Measuring 245 m², it can rotate 360 degrees and depower fully while upright.
+Rondal, Royal Huisman’s in-house composites and rigging specialist, led the development of the wing’s carbon structure and control system.
 Like the Dynarigs on Maltese Falcon and Black Pearl, and the furling rigs on Sailing Yacht A, it is designed to operate without shrouds or stays.

-The multihull design provides 694 square metres of exterior space, comparable to a 65 to 70-metre motoryacht, while keeping volume below 500GT.
+The multihull design provides 694 m² of exterior space, comparable to that of a 60 to 70-metre motoryacht, while keeping the overall volume below 500gt.
 Cor D. Rover’s layout features asymmetrical decks and modular interior spaces linked by shaded walkways.

 NEW: Sign up for SuperyachtNewsweek!